-EA Objective: The overall objective of the proposed Enabling Activities (EA) is to update and review the National Implementation Plan (NIP), and have it endorsed and submitted by the government to the Stockholm Convention's Conference of Parties (COP).
+EA Objective: The overall objective of the proposed Enabling Activities (EA) is to update and review the National Implementation Plan (NIP), and have it endorsed and submitted by the Government to the Stockholm Convention Conference of Parties (COP).
 Participating stakeholders will be able to manage the additional POPs with newly developed technical skills, expertise and awareness.

-Grant Expected Confirmed

-EA Component Type Outcomes Expected Outputs Grant Amount Co-financing
+EA Component Grant Type Expected Expected Outputs Grant Amount Confirmed Co-financing

-1.0 11.1 115 (\$) (\$)
+Outcomes (\$) (\$)

-1. Coordination TA Coordination 1.1.Project 5,000 10,000
+1. Coordination TA Coordination 1.1.Project 7,000 20,000

 mechanism and mechanism in coordination

 awareness place with mechanism re-

 raising stakeholders established and

 aware of the risk working groups

 of new POPs formed and

-contracted (under
+contracted (co-

-co-financing and
+financing and

 PMC);

-1.2.Stakeholders
+1.2.
+Stakeholders

 and public

 informed,

 consulted and

 aware of new POPs

 risks and policy

 implications

-(under co-

-financing and

-PMC)

-2.Inventories of TA Validation of 2.1.Inventories of 96,978 133,500
+2.Inventories of TA Validation of 2.1.Inventories of 81,072 228,000

-new POPs and inventories of new initial 12 POPs
+new POPs and inventories of initial 12 POPs

-NIP review POPs (and updated and
+NIP review new POPs (and updated and

 updating of initial validated by

 12 POPs) by stakeholders;

 relevant 2.2.Inventories of

+stakeholders new POPs

+conducted and

+validated by

+stakeholders.

+3. National TA Identification of 3.1.National 34,796 69,000

+capacities national capacities regulatory and